cliffordwilliam/my_archive/index.md

 ## Introduction

-Welcome to my personal knowledge archive, a place where I store and share everything I’ve learned over the years.
-This site serves as a central hub for all the valuable information I've discovered online and in life.
-Instead of hunting for references scattered across the web, I’ve gathered and reworded them here for quick and easy access.
+Welcome to my personal knowledge archive, where I store and share everything I’ve learned over the years.
+This site serves as a central hub for the valuable information I’ve gathered throughout my life.
+Instead of tracking down scattered references, I’ve curated and reworded them here for quick and easy access.
+The content is organized into posts, much like a blog.
+I chose this structure because it’s simple and effective for managing content.

-You can explore my [blog]({{ site.baseurl }}{% link blog.md %}) to dive into the complete collection of posts or browse the [tags]({{ site.baseurl }}{% link tags.md %}) to see topics organized by category.
-If you’d like to know more about me, feel free to visit the [about]({{ site.baseurl }}{% link about.md %}).
+You can explore my [blog]({{ site.baseurl }}{% link blog.md %}) to dive into the complete collection of posts or browse the [tags]({{ site.baseurl }}{% link tags.md %}) to find posts by topic.
+If you'd like to know more about me or the site, feel free to visit the [about]({{ site.baseurl }}{% link about.md %}) page.

-To know how this site was built, [visit GitHub Pages and Jekyll blog]({{ site.baseurl }}{% post_url 2024-09-12-github-pages-and-jekyll %}) to learn how to make one yourself for free.
+I'm really happy with how this site turned out.
+I’ve even written a guide on how to build a similar site in my [GitHub Pages and Jekyll post]({{ site.baseurl }}{% post_url 2024-09-12-github-pages-and-jekyll %}).
+The guide is accessible to everyone, even those without a programming background.
+One of the great benefits of building a site like this is the freedom to customize everything—the structure, appearance, and functionality for free, with optional costs like domain names or additional services.

-All vector illustrations on this site are courtesy of [undraw.co](https://undraw.co/).
-I love using vector images because they scale perfectly to any size, and Undraw has a vast collection of illustrations to choose from.
-Images help me associate ideas better—especially when it comes to recalling information.
-For the site’s styling, I’m using [Bootstrap](https://getbootstrap.com/).
-While I could design my own CSS, Bootstrap saves me time by handling accessibility and cross-browser compatibility, which is why I prefer it.
-The design might be simple, but as long as it’s clean and easy to read, it works for me.
+A quick overview of the site: it’s powered by Jekyll on GitHub Pages, which comes with a few limitations, such as no pagination and no option to highlight specific lines in code snippets.
+The vector illustrations are from [unDraw](https://undraw.co/), which I love because vector images scale perfectly without losing quality.
+Most of the CSS is from [Bootstrap](https://getbootstrap.com/), which makes handling cross-browser compatibility and accessibility easier.
+I’ve made a few minor tweaks to improve the user experience, but nothing major.
+While the design is minimal, I believe it keeps everything clean and functional.

 <h2 class="mt-5">Latest post</h2>